MaxCrisafulli/maxcrisafulli.github.io/_pages/cv.md

 WORK EXPERIENCE
 ======
+* **Summer 2024: *ASML* (Controls Research Intern)**
+  * Designed an MPC cascade control design for regulating EUV dose in the ASML EXE5200 High-NA photolithography machine.
+Developed a linear optimal control formulation to inform the MPC cost function and constraint design.
+  * Analyzed the performance and robustness of the controller through statistical methods and ASML-specific KPIs.
+  * Began a feasibility study of a fixed-point FPGA implementation of the design.

 * **Summer 2023: *SpaceX - Starlink* (Associate Engineer - Postgrad)**
   * Designed, laid out, released, and programmed a daughter-board PCBA for a Raspberry Pi 4 to act as a connectivity tester for Ethernet links between boards in the Starlink satellite, functioning up to datarates of 25Gb/s.
 Developed for integration teams at Starlink manufacturing and launch facilities to reduce time spent debugging connectivity issues.
   * Aided in debugging of on-orbit hardware failures and bring up of in-development PCBAs for next-gen satellites